Request a quote

 Moreover, the temperature was controlled between 10 and 300 K with a Helium cryo sample stage.
 Typically, the temperature plays an important role in light emission: depending on the temperature, various interactions come into play to influence the photon emission, such as phonon (crystal lattice vibrations) scattering or defect trapping of charge carriers.

 This regime corresponds to an emission lifetime increase with decreasing temperature.
-The usual behaviour for semiconducting light emitting devices at these temperatures is the opposite, i.e., a decrease of lifetime with decreasing temperature, due to the lowering of interactions between photons and phonons.
+The usual behavior for semiconducting light emitting devices at these temperatures is the opposite, i.e., a decrease of lifetime with decreasing temperature, due to the lowering of interactions between photons and phonons.
 They attributed this effect to charge carrier localization phenomena.

 2022_CL_UV Emitters_Figure 3